Talenzi/alx-zero_day/README.md

-My first readme
+My first readme.
-readme is now updated
+This readme file is now updated.